NICOLE DETLING, PHD, CMPC

-Nicole is currently the Mental Performance Coach with Real Salt Lake (MLS Soccer Team), US Ski and Snowboard Association (Freestyle Aerials, Freeskiing, and Snowboarding), and USA Nordic (Nordic Combined and Ski Jumping).
-She also works with the US Para-Archery team and several individual athletes from the youth through elite levels.
+Nicole is currently the Mental Performance Coach with Real Salt Lake (MLS Soccer Team), US Ski and Snowboard Association (Freestyle Aerials, Freeskiing, and Snowboarding), USA Nordic (Nordic Combined and Ski Jumping), and the US Para-Archery team.
+Nicole also works with Ballet West (Professional Ballet Company) and several individual athletes from the youth through elite levels.
 In addition to working with several Olympic medalists and world champions, she has worked with professional athletes in the PGA, MLB, NBA, NFL, and NHL as well as professional road cyclists and mountain bikers.
 Also, Nicole is currently contracted with the University of Utah Athletics Department to provide sport psychology services to all U of U athletes.
 In addition, she served at the Coordinator of Sport Psychology Services as well as a provider (Mental Performance Coach) with US Speed Skating from 2008-2013.